opensearch-project/documentation-website/docs/security/index.md

 OpenSearch has its own security plugin for authentication and access control.
 The plugin provides numerous features to help you secure your cluster.

-The security plugin has several default users, roles, action groups, permissions, and settings that use `kibana` in their names.
+The security plugin has several default users, roles, action groups, permissions, and settings for OpenSearch Dashboards that use `kibana` in their names.
 We will change these names in a future release.
 {: .note }

 Feature | Description